 Damages after a motorcycle accident are often severe.
 If a motorcyclist survives the crash, he or she may have serious to catastrophic injuries such as broken bones, road rash, concussion, traumatic brain damage, or a spine injury.
 The motorcycle may require expensive repairs or replacement.

 Even “minor” crashes can result in medical bills, missed time at work, and other costs.
 You will need the guidance of a Kansas City personal injury lawyer to help you get what you deserve.
 After such an incident in Missouri, come to the Kansas City motorcycle accident lawyers at Wendt Law Firm P.C. for legal counsel.
 You likely qualify for financial compensation from an at-fault party.

-Steps to take after a motorcycle accident include reporting to the police, gathering information, going to the hospital, calling your insurance company, not admitting fault, and documenting your injuries.
+Steps to take after a motorcycle accident include making a report to the police, gathering information, going to the hospital, calling your insurance company, not admitting fault, and documenting your injuries.
 The number one action to take, however, is to contact a Kansas City motorcycle accident attorney.

 Whether you’re at the hospital with serious injuries or only sustained property damage, call our Kansas City motorcycle crash lawyers to discuss your case for free.
 Our top-rated lawyers can tell you exactly what steps to take in the hours, days, and weeks after a wreck, as well as how best to safeguard your legal rights.
 Don’t wait to talk to a motorcycle accident attorney in Kansas City; contact an attorney immediately after your accident in Kansas City for the best-case outcome.